 In the interest of transparency, I have rarely received a review item that is so much in my wheelhouse as Ghoul Island.
 The marriage of the Cthulhu Mythos with my 5E campaign or Pathfinder is like manna from heaven for me.
-The fact that Sandy Peterson is the person behind this makes it even more appealing.
+The fact that Sandy Petersen is the person behind this makes it even more appealing.

 That being said I can assure you that my love for this source material is the reason why if it falls short of expectations you will get a very stern explanation as to why.
 But with the pedigree behind these books, I am feeling a bit comfortable that it is going to be a great ride.

 Seeing the word Cthulhu may confuse a lot of gamers.
-For over 30 years Cthulhu has been associated with Sandy Peterson’s original RPG Call of Cthulhu which is now owned by the people over at Chaosium.
+For over 30 years Cthulhu has been associated with Sandy Petersen’s original RPG Call of Cthulhu which is now owned by the people over at Chaosium.
 To be as clear as I can, Cthulhu Mythos 5E and Cthulhu Mythos for Pathfinder are new rules sets, settings, and monsters to add to your fantasy RPG of choice and are not stand-alone RPGs.
 The best part of this is that it gives Dungeons and Dragons 5E tremendous flexibility.
 Their sets and many, many others available to players have made 5E the most flexible and popular edition perhaps in the history of tabletop role-playing.

 One could argue that if anyone does not enjoy role-playing games that they have just not found the right setting and situation to suit themselves.

 Cthulhu Mythos is the name given to the world of gods, demigods, and cosmic horror created by the author H. P. Lovecraft.
 In recent years he has become a controversial author due to his very open racism and xenophobia, but it is important to understand that 100 years after he began to be published, the Cthulhu Mythos has been expanded by hundreds if not thousands of writers.
-Great writers such as Ramsey Cambell, Robert Bloch, Brian Lumley, Robert E. Howard, Stephen King, Neil Gaiman, Alan Moore, and not to mention Sandy Peterson himself.
+Great writers such as Ramsey Cambell, Robert Bloch, Brian Lumley, Robert E. Howard, Stephen King, Neil Gaiman, Alan Moore, and not to mention Sandy Petersen himself.